minimalist-components/mn-sidenav/README.md

 ### Usage

-At the end of the body, add the tag `mn-sidenav`, with an id and content
+Use the tag `mn-sidenav`, with an id and content

 ```html
 <mn-sidenav id="menu">